Search This Blog

 Adapting Scrumban to Personal Productivity

 Agile approaches to product development and project management are growing exponentially.
-I have been a proponent of the lean approaches even at my house chores and recently found that such approaches were discussing even in the Agile 2014 conferences.
-Unlike Scrum’s requirements to have self organized teams with timeboxed iterations within which changes are generally frozen and disallowed, the project management approaches do not rejoice the dedicated team.
-Often, the members may be spread across multiple projects similar to project managers having multiple projects.
+I have been a proponent of the lean approaches even at my house chores and recently found that such approaches were discussed even in the Agile 2014 conferences.
+Unlike Scrum’s requirements to have self-organized teams with timeboxed iterations within which changes are generally frozen and disallowed, the project management approaches do not rejoice the dedicated team.
+Often, the members may be spread across multiple projects like project managers having multiple projects.
 So, how do we manage time effectively in multi-project and program initiatives?

 An approach that I have found useful is adopting Scrumban to proactively manage myself and build on the team’s innate strengths to empower themselves to do better.
 Sounds great, but how?
 Let me explain.